raunakms/GESD/README.md

 The generalized ESD test can be used to answer the following question:
 	How many outliers does the data set contain?

-Read  commit runGESD_usage.pdf for details on usage
+Read  runGESD_usage.pdf for details on usage

 Original Paper Citation:
 B. Rosner (1983).
 Percentage Points for a Generalized ESD Many-Outlier Procedure.
 Technometrics 25(2), pp. 165-172.